flatiron-coverage-devsamuelmwangi/python-p3-running-python-code/README.md

 ## Creating a Python Application

 Let's dive right in.
 To get started on any new Python application, the first thing we need is a file.
-Fork and clone this lesson from GitHub, then create a new file in this repo's `lib/` directory called `app.py`.
+Create a new file in the `lib` directory called `app.py`.
 In this file, add the following:

 ```python
 # lib/app.py